interlay/interlay.github.io/docs/start/beta.md

 1. Download, build and run the Vault client [based on the guide](https://docs.polkabtc.io/#/vault/guide)
 1. Register as a Vault and provide testnet DOT as collateral (automatically done on starting the client - verify on the [Vault dashboard](https://beta.polkabtc.io/dashboard/vaults))
-1. Run the Vault
+1. Run the Vault and automatically earn SLA points
-1. Collect SLA score
+1. Fill in the form to receive DOT: [https://forms.gle/V6LsUb3J9qR6oJCN8](https://forms.gle/V6LsUb3J9qR6oJCN8)
 1. Week 1-2: The top 10 of Vaults will be selected and a total of 50 DOT is distributed to them

 ### Staked Relayer (award: 100 DOT for the top 5% according to their SLA score starting on April 26, 2021)

 1. Download, build and run the Staked Relayer client [based on the guide](https://docs.polkabtc.io/#/relayer/guide)
 1. Register as a Staked Relayer and provide testnet DOT as collateral (automatically done on starting the client - verify on the [Relayer dashboard](https://beta.polkabtc.io/dashboard/parachain))
-1. Run the Staked Relayer
+1. Run the Staked Relayer and automatically earn SLA points
-1. Collect SLA score
+1. Fill in the form to receive DOT: [https://forms.gle/V6LsUb3J9qR6oJCN8](https://forms.gle/V6LsUb3J9qR6oJCN8)
 1. Week 1-2: The top 10 of Staked Relayers will be selected and a total of 50 DOT is distributed to them

 ## Lottery (200 DOT)

-!> Important: You will need to submit your Polkadot address (starting with "1..") before participating in the lottery.
+!> Important: You will need to submit your Polkadot address (starting with "1..") to participate in the lottery.
 Otherwise we cannot match your address on the PolkaBTC bridge with your Polkadot address.
+If you already have submitted your DOT address via the form (https://forms.gle/V6LsUb3J9qR6oJCN8), you don't need to do it again.

 To provide more incentive for users to create numerous transactions and stress-test the system, we are running a lottery.
 The lottery will run for four weeks and each week a payout of 50 DOT is made.